Monogram Pictures: Monogram enters the field of TV

 Monogram was the first substantial theatrical distributor to offer its recent films to network television, in April 1948.
 Steve Broidy's asking price was $1,000,000 for a package of 200 features, or $5,000 per title.
-The CBS network declined the offer, and the films went instead to Motion Pictures for Television, a pioneer TV syndicator established in 1951 by film executive Matty Fox.
+The CBS network declined the offer.
+Three years later, in August 1951, Broidy turned away from expensive network television and looked toward the promising field of programming for local stations.
+Broidy offered 199 features to Eliot Hyman of Motion Pictures for Television, a pioneer TV syndicator recently established by film executive Matty Fox.
+Hyman bought the package for the more attractive price of $1,250 per title.

 Monogram cautiously entered the field of syndicating its own product in November 1951.
 Major studios avoided putting their names on their television subsidiaries, fearing adverse reaction and charges of unfair competition from their movie-theater customers.
 Monogram followed suit, christening its TV arm as Interstate Television Corporation.
 Ralph Branton, a former exhibitor who became a Monogram executive, was named president.
 Interstate's biggest success was The Little Rascals series (formerly Hal Roach's Our Gang theatrical comedy shorts, which had been reissued for theaters by Monogram).
 Interstate further pursued juvenile audiences by distributing Monogram's feature-length westerns with Wild Bill Elliott, and outdoor adventures with Kirby Grant and "Chinook, the Wonder Dog."
 Interstate used the stock title design it created for the Little Rascals shorts when it filmed new TV titles for the Elliott and Grant features.

 In July 1961 Interstate TV became Allied Artists Television Corporation, under the leadership of Edward Morey, who had been a production manager for the studio.
 Variety commented on the updated company's getting quick results: "Allied Artists Television Corp. took over a fading Interstate TV company and injected some new razzmatazz patterns into syndication, with a resultant setup that now gives AAT the status of a major distribery with techniques that are paying off in handsome dividends.
 Most of it was accomplished through the marketing of five going packages of feature films, with particular success in bundling the pix as a series" [48 Bowery Boys, 22 science-fiction, 13 Bomba, and two packages comprising 72 miscellaneous features].

 Allied Artists' television library was sold to Lorimar's TV production and distribution arms in 1979.
 Lorimar was acquired by Warner Bros.
 Television, which now controls the library.